mykytashch/VK-chat-mini-observer/README.md

 - VK chat observation relies on MutationObserver.

 The demo repository includes necessary files and Docker configurations for easy setup.
 This minimalistic demo lays the groundwork for advanced chat monitoring and analysis systems.

+Author
+VK chat mini-observer is developed by Mykyta Shcheholevatyi